Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Validation framework: the diquark spectator model

 where $\Omega_k$ indicates the 4-D integration region in $k$ determined by four-momentum conservation and the external kinematics.
 The individual, fully unintegrated contribution of each diagram in Figure~\ref{fig:ep_scattering_model}, $\mathcal{W}^{(j),\mu\nu} (k)$, can be calculated using the Feynman rules of the model, and at order $O(g^2)$ read:

-Note that, following Ref.~\cite{Moffat:2017sha}, in the second and third equations we took the liberty to shift the integration variable in order for the $\delta$-functions to match those appearing in the DIS diagram.
+Note that, following Ref.~\cite{Moffat:2017sha}, in the second and third equations we took the liberty of shifting the integration variable in order for the $\delta$-functions to match those appearing in the DIS diagram.

 We remark from Eq.~\eqref{eq:WmunuINT} that the interference term contribution is nominally suppressed by a $1/(W^2-M^2)$ factor compared to the DIS term \eqref{eq:WmunuDIS}, due to the presence of one proton propagator.
 Similarly, the resonance term \eqref{eq:WmunuRES} contains two proton propagators, and is nominally suppressed by one more power of $W^2-M^2$.
 As we will demonstrate explicitly in Section~\ref{sec:FTcalcs}, this scaling holds to a very good degree for transverse structure functions -- hence the DIS term dominates the process at asymptotically large $Q^2$ or small Bjorken scaling variable $x_B= Q^2/(2p\cdot q)$, where $W^2 \sim Q^2/x_B$.
-However, this is not the case for the longitudinal structure function, where due to the off-shellness of the quark and proton propagators, all pieces are of similar magnitude and scale with $1/Q^2$.
+However, this is not the case for the longitudinal structure function where, due to the off-shellness of the quark and proton propagators, all pieces are of similar magnitude and scale with $1/Q^2$.

 Finally, it is important to stress that the individual contributions of the 3 diagrams considered in Figure~\ref{fig:ep_scattering_model} to the hadronic tensor are not gauge invariant by themselves, but their sum \eqref{eq:Wmunu} satisfies the electromagnetic Ward identities \cite{Moffat:2017sha}.
-Since, however, these diagrams contain heuristically distinguishable processes, in the next subsection we propose a method to isolate their gauge invariant part, and obtain a unique and physically meaningful decomposition of the hadronic tensor into a DIS, resonance, and interference contributions.
-This decomposition is not only of theoretical interest but it will also allow us to test the validity of the collinear factorization procedure, that only purports to approximate the DIS component of the $e+p$ scattering cross section, see Sections~\ref{sec:CF} and \ref{sec:testing_kin}.
+Since, however, these diagrams contain heuristically distinguishable processes, in the next subsection we propose a method to isolate their gauge invariant parts, and to obtain a unique and physically meaningful (although only theoretical) decomposition of the hadronic tensor into a DIS, resonance, and interference contributions.
+This decomposition will also allow us to test in Sections \ref{sec:testing_kin} and \ref{sec:fact_limits} the validity of the collinear factorization procedure, that only purports to approximate the DIS component of the $e+p$ scattering cross section.
+In this respect, we differ from Ref.~\cite{Moffat:2017sha}, where factorized calculations were compared to the full DIS+INT+RES model calculation.